DelroyBarnies99/DelroyBarnies-Projects/CouponAndProductApp/README.md

 ## Installation

-Place the entire project in your eclipse workspace.
+Place the entire project in your eclipse workspace.<br/>
-Make sure you have the latest apache tomcat 10 version installed and the msql connecter jar is in the WEB-INF lib folder.
+Make sure you have the latest apache tomcat 10 version installed and the msql connecter jar is in the WEB-INF lib folder.<br/>
-You will need to have mysql installed on your system.
+You will need to have mysql installed on your system.<br/>
-Run the .sql file in your mysql workspace to set up the database and tables.
+Run the .sql file in your mysql workspace to set up the database and tables.<br/>
-Make sure the username and password is set to username and password.
+Make sure the username and password is set to username and password.<br/>
 Lastly to start the program run the index.html file on the server.

 ## Contributors